driansee/driansee/README.md

-- 👋 Hi, I’m @driansee
+- 👋 Hi, I’m Drian
-- 👀 I’m interested in Android
+- 👀 I’m interested in Android and Machine Learning
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Kotlin, Java, Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...